Herschel Grynszpan: Paris

 In Paris, he lived in a small Yiddish-speaking enclave of Polish Orthodox Jews.
 Grynszpan met few people outside it, learning only a few words of French in two years.
 He initially lived a carefree, bohemian life as a "poet of the streets", spending his days aimlessly wandering and reciting Yiddish poems to himself.
 Grynszpan's two greatest interests, other than exploring Paris, were spending time in coffeehouses and going to the cinema.
-He spent this period unsuccessfully trying to become a legal resident of France, because he could not work nor study legally.
+He spent this period unsuccessfully trying to become a legal resident of France because he could neither work nor study legally.
 Grynszpan's German re-entry permit expired in April 1937 and his Polish passport expired in January 1938, leaving him without papers.
 The Paris Police Prefecture ruled in July 1937 that he had no basis for remaining in France, and he was ordered to leave the following month.
 Grynszpan had no desire to return to Germany.
 In March 1938, Poland passed a law depriving Polish citizens who had lived continuously abroad for more than five years of their citizenship.
 Grynszpan became a stateless person as a result, and continued to live illegally in Paris.
 Lonely and living in poverty on the margins of French life as an illegal immigrant, with no real skills, he grew increasingly desperate and angry as his situation worsened.

-Grynszpan was afraid to accept a job because of his illegal-immigrant status and depended for support on his uncle Abraham, who was also extremely poor.
+Grynszpan was afraid to accept a job because of his illegal immigrant status and depended for support on his uncle Abraham, who was also extremely poor.
 His refusal to work caused tension with his uncle and aunt, who frequently told him that he was a drain on their finances and had to take a job despite the risk of deportation.
 Beginning in October 1938 Grynszpan was in hiding from the French police who sought to deport him, a stressful situation.
 The few who knew him in Paris described him as a shy, emotional teenager who often wept when he discussed the plight of Jews around the world, especially his beloved family in Germany.
 Grynszpan came from a close-knit, loving family, and often spoke about his love for his family and how much he missed them.